Skip to Content

 people who engage in

-high-risk sexual behavior.
+sexual behaviors that put them at risk.
 If you have syphilis, your

 sex partner or partners should be notified, tested, and treated to prevent